Andersonnn7788/bimsigner/README.md

 ## The Problem

-Over **70,000 deaf Malaysians** communicate primarily through **Bahasa Isyarat Malaysia (BIM)** — a fully distinct language with its own grammar, vocabulary, and structure.
+Roughly **44,000 deaf Malaysians** communicate primarily through **Bahasa Isyarat Malaysia (BIM)** — a fully distinct language with its own grammar, vocabulary, and structure.
 Yet when they visit government counters, hospitals, or public offices, they face an invisible wall: no staff member is trained in BIM, and no bridge exists between their language and the spoken Bahasa Malaysia used by officers.

 This is not just inconvenient — it is a fundamental inequality.